krishnaanaril/Notes/Video_Lectures/Pixar-In-A-Box.md

 ## Activity 1: Expressing memories

-- **Part A**; Think of a memory that yo remember vividly.
+- **Part A**; Think of a memory that you remember vividly.
 It should be a memory that comes easily to you.
 - **Part B**: Why do you think you remember this so well?
 Try connecting one or more emotions to this memory.
     - Sadness
     - Joy